Street Guys League Archives

 Flemingdon Park Archives

-In the late 1960s West Indians in Toronto wanted to play soccer for more than just fun and exercise, they wanted to compete, thus the Club West Indies United was formed.
-Unfortunately a few years later there was a parting of ways and some of the members formed their own Club, called the Iere Sports Club.
+In the late 1960s, West Indians in Toronto sought to play soccer for more than just fun and exercise; they also aimed to compete.
+Thus, the Club West Indies United was formed.
+Unfortunately, a few years later, there was a parting of ways and some of the members formed their own Club, called the Iere Sports Club.
 Both clubs played in the Toronto and District Soccer League (T&D).

-The Contrast Newspaper got involved and as the only local West Indian paper back then, they sponsored the Contrast Cup.
-The original teams of the Contrast Cup were the more prominent teams such as West Indies United, Iere, and Unity and as the years past, teams such as Simba, Marlee United and a number of newly formed teams participated.
+The Contrast Newspaper became involved, and as the only local West Indian newspaper at the time, it sponsored the Contrast Cup.
+The original teams of the Contrast Cup were the more prominent teams, such as West Indies United, Iere, and Unity.
+As the years passed, teams like Simba, Marlee United, and several newly formed teams also participated.

-In the early seventies the Contrast League was the first taste of organize soccer for blacks in the community and the league also gave people an opportunity to make friends.
-In reality it brought the West Indian community together.
+In the early 1970s, the Contrast League was the first organized soccer experience for blacks in the community, and it also provided an opportunity for people to make friends.
+In reality, it brought the West Indian community together.

-However at the grass root level, there were other talented players that were not members of the elite teams that were willing to play soccer as a form of recreation and exercise, while having fun at the same time.
-As a result Street Guys league was formed by Arthur Cato, Renrick Jupiter, Michael Williams, Desmond Marcial, Andrew Grant and a few others who are to numerous to mention.
+However, at the grassroots level, other talented players were not members of the elite teams who were willing to play soccer as a form of recreation and exercise, while having fun at the same time.
+As a result, the Street Guys league was formed by Arthur Cato, Renrick Jupiter, Michael Williams, Desmond Marcial, Andrew Grant and a few others who are too numerous to mention.

-The Street Guys league began its operation out of the Oakwood Collegiate school field and due to the unavailability of the school field later in the season the Street Guys league moved its operation to the Bathurst Heights field.
-Those locations of play was very convenient back then because, there was a Banquet Hall at 1348 St Clair Ave West which was the action and the place to go.
+The Street Guys league began its operation out of the Oakwood Collegiate school field, and due to the unavailability of the school field later in the season, the Street Guys league moved its operation to the Bathurst Heights field.
+Those locations of play were very convenient back then because there was a Banquet Hall at 1348 St. Clair Ave—West, which was the hub of activity and the place to be.

-1348 Hall was opened on the weekday evenings for Cultural activities such as table tennis and liming etc: while on weekends nights, the hall hosted the best Parties (fete) in the city of Toronto.
-So much so that the Street Guys league first end of the season presentation of Awards was held at “1348”.
-The hall was so popular that the numbers of the Hall’s address was the only information needed to find the party.
-The St Clair street name became a non factor.
+1348 Hall was opened on weekday evenings for cultural activities, such as table tennis and liming, while on weekend nights, the hall hosted the best Parties (fetes) in the city of Toronto.
+So much so that the Street Guys league’s first end-of-season presentation of Awards was held at “1348”.
+The hall was so popular that the number of the Hall’s address was the only information needed to find the party.
+The St Clair Street name became a non-factor.

-However after the 1975 season, the Street Guys league relocated to Flemingdon Park soccer fields under the “Hydro wire” and the the new location was the foundation for Caribbean Soccer in Toronto.
-If a player could have had success on the Park (Flemingdon) then he was considered to be ready to play in the big leagues.
+However, after the 1975 season, the Street Guys league relocated to Flemingdon Park soccer fields under the “Hydro wire,” and this new location would become the foundation for Caribbean Soccer in Toronto.
+If a player could have had success on the park (Flemingdon) then he was considered to be ready to play in the big leagues.

-The Contrast League also moved from the University of Toronto (Harbour & Wellesley Street area) to the Thorncliffe Park field close to the Flemingdon in North York area but after the move the Contrast league was losing in prominence and popularity to the competition.
-The Street Guys League had the big rivalries and as such their games attracted large crowds.
-The big game back then in the Street Guys league was between Exhibitors and Players and after Exhibitors team ceased operation, the rivalry switched to Parkdale Cosmos versus Players.
+The Contrast League also moved from the University of Toronto (Harbour & Wellesley Street area) to the Thorncliffe Park field close to Flemingdon Park in North York.
+Still, after the move, the Contrast League was losing prominence and popularity to its competitors.
+The Street Guys League had the big rivalries, and as such, their games attracted large crowds.
+The big game back then in the Street Guys league was between Exhibitors and Players.
+After the Exhibitors team ceased operation, the rivalry shifted to Parkdale Cosmos versus Players.

 Stay tuned for more Flemingdon history from teams such as Wandos, Driftwood Utd, Flemingdon Utd, Genesis, G T Continental, East West Connection, Unity, Exhibitors, and much more.